SimulatedGREG/electron-vue/docs/vue_accessories.md

   * [vue-router](https://github.com/vuejs/vue-router) (single page application routes)
   * [vuex](https://github.com/vuejs/vuex) (flux-inspired application architecture)

+**NOTICE**: The pre-installed plugins are not required for use, but project structure reflects their use.

 ### npm scripts
 For quickly making new data modules (vuex) or routes (vue-router) you can use the following.
 Please know that they are not required and are only made available for convenience.